forestgrape/coronavirus/2_biological/virion_viability.md

 * The spikes proteins are under tension, since they have spring loaded energy to induce cell membrane fusion.
 On heat, temperature changes or chemical forces the spikes can loose this energy.
 To some extent this is also the case for the N protein.
 * Virions have no metabolism and thus cannot repair damage or even out chemical imbalances.

-### Summarized Decay Mechanisms and Rates
+### Decay Mechanisms and Rates Summarized
-#### Summarized Decay by UV Light
+#### Decay by UV Light Summarized
 Outdoors during the day the UV part of sunlight quickly breaks the RNA.
 Even on cloudy days and in the evening this decay is relevant although slower than at sunny noons.
 UV light yields the RNA unreadable.
 At low UV (e.g low sun in the fall) the halflife time is about 6 minutes and at intense UV (e.g. sun in summer) about 2 min.
 On cloudy days the UV is lower but still high enough to break the RNA.

-> Even our stable DNA in the inner layer of the skin, protected by outer layer of the skin which contains light absorbing melanin (the more light absorbing melanin the less sunlight reaches the inner layer of the skin), a cell membrane and inside the cell nucleus takes damage from exposure to UV.

-#### Summarized Decay in Disinfecting Biochemicals
+#### Decay in Disinfecting Biochemicals Summarized
 Decay by biochemicals inactivate virions mainly from the outside by interacting with the spike protein or destroying the lipid envelope.
 Rates at room temperature (22 degree):
 * Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a below a minute.
 * Soap: Below a minute.
 * Acids: In the stomach the acids induce a fast decay.

-#### Summarized Decay in Respiratory Fluids
+#### Summary Decay in Aerosols
-Virions exhaled in samples of respiratory fluids decay mostly due to interactions with biochemicals in the respiratory fluids.
-The rate depends on the air temperature and humidity since:
+Virions exhaled in exhaled aerosol decay due to interactions with biochemicals in the respiratory fluids when the humidity is high enough the samples do *not* dry out.
+When the air is very dry the samples dry out and the decay is slower:
+* At an air humidity below the [efflorescence humidity](#efflorescent-humidity) (about 30% to 40%)): In dry air the droplets dry out the substances crystallize.
+The decay rate is lower since biochemicals do not interact with the virions.
-* At an air humidity between about 40% to 70%: The samples shrink but do not dry out.
+* At an air humidity just above the [efflorescence humidity](#efflorescent-humidity) (about 40% to 60%): The samples shrink but do not dry out.
 The shrinking increases the concentration of biochemicals and thus the decay rate increases.
-* At an air humidity between 70% and 95%: The droplets shrink less and the decay rates are similar as for the virions in a solution.
+* At an air humidity between 60% and 95%: The droplets shrink less and the decay rates are similar as for the virions in a solution.
-* At an air humidity above 95%: The droplet expand there size in humid environments.
+* At an air humidity above the [condensation humidity] (about 95%): The droplet expand there size in humid environments.
 A faster decay rate is observed.

-* At an air humidity below 40%: the droplets dry out the substances crystallize.
-The decay rate is lower since biochemicals do not interact with the virions.
+### Summary Decay in Respiratory Fluids
 Typical rates are:
 In sputum/nasal mucus/saliva/on the skin the rates are in a similar range.
 The decay rate doubles about every 10 degrees temperature increase.
 * at 4 degrees: about 5 (around 50% humidity) up to 10 hours or more (dry air = around 20% humidity).
 * at 22 degrees: about 1 hour (around 50% relative humidity) to 4 hours or more (around 20% humidity).

-#### Summarized Decay without extern Factors (Self Decay)
+#### Summary Self Decay

-[**explorative section**]
+> explorative

-Self decay denotes the decay which always occurs even without extern factors.
-Extern factors can modify the decay rate, though.
-The self decay depends on the internal state of a virion.
-Self decay happens primarily by RNA self decay up to around 45 degrees.
-Above 45 degrees the proteins start loosing functionality.
+Self decay denotes the decay mechanisms which are present even without radiation or decay inducing biochemicals.
+Self decay is a lower bound for the decay rate of virions.

 The self decay rate can be approximated by a piecewise linear function:
 * 4 to 45 degrees: Decay mainly due to RNA self decay.
 The rate doubles (the halftime halves) about every 5 degree temperature increase.
-  * at 4 degrees: about   400 hours
+  * at fridge temperature (4 degrees): about   400 hours
-  * at 20 degrees: about   80 hours
+  * at room temperature (20degrees): about   80 hours
-  * at 37 degrees: about   10 hours
+  * at body temperature (37 degrees): about   10 hours
   * at 45 degrees: The rate of the RNA decay and the protein deactivation is about the same with a combined halflifetime of 2 hours.
 * 45 to 60 degrees: Decay mainly due to decay of the spring-loaded (metastable) proteins.
 The rate doubles (the halftime halves) roughly every 2 degrees.
   * at 45 degrees the halflifetime is about 180 minutes hours.